 DEUTSCH: She definitely put it out there.

 CROWLEY: Yeah, she did, when we interviewed her.
 One of her first burials, in fact.
-I was still working on it; I had a conference I had to be at.
+I was still working at FERC; I had a conference I had to be at.
 I essentially said, “They’re coming at nine o’clock.
 Good luck.
 You’ll figure it out.”
 And I left.

 DEUTSCH: I guess she did.

 CROWLEY: Yeah.
 It is a very rewarding thing to prepare someone’s burial site; a very spiritual feeling.
-I remember when we did, I brought Frank Devlin on the board.
+I remember when we [buried Frank Devlin].
+I brought Frank Devlin on the board.
 I saw him and his son with a shovel and rakes one time.
 Whenever I see someone I don’t know working in the cemetery, I’d stop and say “What are you doing?
 I’m Patrick Crowley.
-I run the grounds here,” and he said he and his son had been coming for years to do their family site.
+I run the grounds here.”
+He said he and his son had been coming for years to do their family site.
 He was an accountant with DeLoitte & Touche, so I got him to join our board as the treasurer.
 He died in 2007 quite unexpectedly, and I offered his son the opportunity to help prepare the site.
 It was a very private burial.
 They put his dad, they put Frank’s ashes in the ground.
-I guess he liked to collect tools, different kinds of tools, so they also put in the gravesite a little tool kit.
-I think, very rewarding.
-The whole burial business is … one time we dug a grave—for a regular grave you have to have a backhoe operator do it.
+I guess he liked to collect tools, different kinds of tools, so they also put in the gravesite a little tool kit, I think.
+Very rewarding.
+The whole burial process is … one time we dug a grave—for a regular grave you have to have a backhoe operator do it.
 It’s fun watching them, because they’re really artists with digging tools.
 The gravesites are right next to each other, three feet wide exactly.